HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 #### Rest API Wrapper

-The brower `fetch` api is wrapped around with 5 utility functions, namely `getData`, `postData`, `putData`, `deleteData` and `streamData`.
+The browser `fetch` api is wrapped around with 5 utility functions, namely `getData`, `postData`, `putData`, `deleteData` and `streamData`.
 Furthermore, the server base url & Rucio auth token are automatically inserted into the request, making things look much cleaner in the React pages.

 #### Rucio Client